mort666/yubikey_database_authenticatable/README.md

 ## Installation

-This plugin requires Rails 3.0.x+ and Devise 1.3.4+.
+This plugin requires Rails 3.0.x and 3.1.x and Devise 1.3.4+.
 Additionally the Yubikey Ruby library found here is required.

 <https://github.com/titanous/yubikey>

 The gem for the Yubikey library will need to be added to your Gemfile.
-Currently this can only be installed as a plugin.

-`rails plugin install git://github.com/mort666/yubikey_database_authenticatable.git`

-Is compatible with Rails 3.1.
+To install the plugin add this plugin to your Gemfile.

+	gem 'yubikey_database_authenticatable'

 ## Setup